 Central to our approach is enquiry-based learning (EBL).
 This approach to learning is intended to challenge and engage students.
 EBL enables students to take increasing control of their own learning as they progress through their degree programme.
 Moreover, it encourages students to acquire essential skills which are highly valued in graduates namely: creativity, independence, team-working, goal-setting and problem-solving.

-Typically University classroom based activities will compromise of approximately 15 to 20 hours of face to face contact per week.
-This decreases in year 3 as students become more autonomous learners responsible for their own dissertation projects.
+If you choose to study full time, you will typically have 15 to 20 hours of face to face contact per week.
+This decreases in year 3 as you become a more autonomous learner responsible for your own dissertation projects.
 All placements are full time.

 Outside of taught sessions, you will be expected to undertake further reading around the subjects you are studying and complete coursework assessments that include preparing for placement, reading published journal articles, scientific writing and preparing posters or presentations for assessment.

 We have hard-copy and electronic textbooks as part of the reading list for modules that you can access from the Information Learning Services website from anywhere, and academic staff will also direct you to relevant sources to support your learning.

 All the physiotherapy teaching staff are HCPC registered physiotherapists with extensive clinical expertise in a wide variety of settings.
 Some staff have very recently joined us from clinical practice so the team consists of experienced academics alongside those who can bring contemporary insight into programme delivery to ensure students graduate fit for purpose in today’s ever changing healthcare environment.
 Staff are also research active, and the team is complimented by visiting lecturers and service users throughout the programme.